 Below is the topmost Comparison between Hibernate vs JPA :

-This is the all about the Hibernate vs JPA.
-These all are the practical topic in theoretical there is not much data is available.
-The major difference between both is hibernated is the framework while JPA is API specifications.
+This is all about the Hibernate vs JPA.
+These all are practical topics in theory; not much data is available.
+The major difference is that the framework hibernates while JPA provides API specifications.

-This has been a guide to the top Hibernate vs JPA.
-Here we also discuss the Hibernate vs JPA key differences with infographics, and comparison table.
+This has been a guide to the top differences between Hibernate vs JPA.
+Here we discuss Hibernate vs JPA key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more-